The Neurobiology of Posttraumatic Stress Syndrome – You’re Not Crazy! There’s a reason why you’re feeling the way you are after infidelity.

 In order to educate our own personal mental swat team, in the moment of trauma, our brain takes a snapshot-like photo of everything thing related to it – and I mean everything!
 It could be a color, a smell, the time of day, a specific word, a blond woman, or any woman for that matter.
 Oh yeah, and what about your partner.
 Do you think they just might be a trigger too???
 You get the idea.
 Much like shards of broken glass, each individual trigger is filed away in a separate compartment of our brain, in the “to deal with later” section, all tied together by the word “danger.”

-If this is getting a bit too technical, hang with me just a little bit longer, as I’m about to tie this all together.
+If this is getting a bit too technical, hang with me just a little bit longer.
+I’m about to tie this all together.

 When we’re triggered by something, it’s generally either related to something in the past, or something we’re afraid is going to happen in the future.
 Unfortunately the emotional or right side of our brain doesn’t have a sense of time, and reacts as if there’s only NOW!!!!!
 When we sense any one of those triggers, our brain and nervous system screams DANGER!!!
 Suddenly, faster than the speed of light, we’re teleported back to the exact moment the trauma occurred, as if frozen in time – like we’re stuck in some vicious time warp.
 You may not be able to currently see any evidence of the trauma, but you’ll have a tough time trying to convince your nervous system.

-I hope by now you’re beginning to understand why the betrayal of infidelity has been staying with you like a nagging mosquito that won’t go away.
-In addition, if you’ve had any prior traumatic experiences, (i.e. been raped, been physically or sexually abused, a car accident, have grown up in an alcoholic household, etc.) each one of those events has its own collection of individual triggers.
-If there’s anything in common with your experience of being betrayed, ALL of those neuro-networks light up together, like one giant nuclear explosion.
+I hope you’re beginning to understand why the betrayal of infidelity lingers like a nagging mosquito.
+If you’ve had prior traumatic experiences (e.g., rape, physical or sexual abuse, a car accident, growing up in an alcoholic household), each event has its own triggers.
+When these triggers overlap with betrayal, all those neural networks light up together, like one giant nuclear explosion.
 Yikes!!!

 At this point you may have forgotten in the beginning of this article I said “there IS hope and you CAN heal!”
 Stay tuned for the last article of this series at the beginning of next month, “Methods to Help You Cope and Heal from Posttraumatic Stress Syndrome Caused by the Betrayal of Infidelity.”

 *This is the second in a series of three articles pertaining to Betrayal and PTSD.
-To read the first article in the series, click here, and for the third and final article in the series, you can go here.
+To read the first article in the series, click here.
+For the third and final article in the series, you can go here.

 **Additionally, we spoke with Joyce by phone and recorded it.
 You can access this interview from here.

-Joyce E. Smith, MA, MFT, is a licensed marriage and family therapist, trauma specialist and certified EMDR practitioner.
+Joyce E. Smith, MA, MFT, is a retired licensed marriage and family therapist, trauma specialist and certified EMDR practitioner.
 In addition she is trained in somatic therapy, expressive art therapy, sandtray therapy and child centered play therapy.
-She has a private therapy practice in Hollywood, CA. You can find more information about Joyce on her website: www.joycesmithmft.com
+She had a private therapy practice in Hollywood, CA.

 Thank you Joyce for explaining all of that, and making it so easy to understand…even today, over 20 months since Dday, I had another trigger…now I understand why…